Remote Work Policy

 The essential elements, limits, and conditions of remote work arrangements under this policy are as follows:

-- Alternative work arrangements are structured and ongoing, with a designated remote work location with an approved work space.
+1. Alternative work arrangements are structured and ongoing, with a designated remote work location with an approved workspace.
 A clear schedule of days on- and off-campus, with specific hours and a location for each day of the week or week in the year, needs to be identified and followed.
 Occasional requirements to be on campus for meetings or events may supersede the schedule.

-- The agreement should clearly document expectations about the type and quantity of work to be performed; responsiveness, availability, and communication with colleagues, students, constituents and clients; and metrics of success.
+2. The agreement should clearly document expectations about the type and quantity of work to be performed; responsiveness, availability, and communication with colleagues, students, constituents, and clients; and metrics of success.

-- Alternative work arrangements are not to be used to provide ongoing care for family members nor the occasional need to work from home.
+4. Alternative work arrangements are not to be used to provide ongoing care for family members.

-- A review period should be established with regular, defined evaluations by both the employee and the supervisor to determine the effectiveness of the arrangement.
-We recommend the arrangement be reviewed quarterly, or annually at a minimum.
+7. A review period should be established with regular, defined evaluations by both the employee and the supervisor to determine the effectiveness of the arrangement.
+We recommend the arrangement be reviewed quarterly or annually at a minimum.

-- Success will be measured based on the quality of work and internal and external client feedback including but not limited to the remote working arrangement’s impacts, if any, on overall team dynamic and performance.
+8. Success will be measured based on the quality of work and internal and external client feedback, including but not limited to the remote working arrangement’s impacts, if any, on overall team dynamic and performance.

-- Employees are expected to maintain their remote workspaces in a safe manner, free from safety hazards.
-Human Resources will provide each remote worker with a safety checklist that must be completed at least once per year.
+13. Employees are expected to maintain their remote workspaces in a safe manner, free from safety hazards.
+The safety checklist should be completed at least once per year.
 Injuries sustained by the employee in a remote office location and in conjunction with his or her regular work duties may be covered by the college’s workers’ compensation policy.
 Remote employees are responsible for notifying the college of such injuries as soon as practicable and shall make the work site accessible to college representatives for inspection.
 The college is not responsible for any injuries sustained by non-employee visitors to the remote worksite, including members of the employee’s household.

 Process